(Co-Founder and Principal)

-Fraser is the co-founder of AlphaBeta and Director of AlphaBeta in Singapore.
+Fraser is the co-founder of and Principal at AlphaBeta in Singapore.

 Fraser is passionate about using economics to help address major societal challenges, with a particular focus on sustainability, the future of work, and accelerating economic development.
 Some of the work that Fraser has led at AlphaBeta includes:

 - Sustainability: Fraser has led work with organisations including Temasek, the World Economic Forum, the ASEAN Secretariat and various investors / businesses on topics including protecting biodiversity, accelerating action on the Sustainable Development Goals, addressing plastic waste, rethinking food systems (including the development of alternative proteins), supporting the energy transition compatible with long-term climate goals, creating circular economy models, and establishing smart and sustainable cities.

 - Future of work: Fraser has worked with a range of organisations including the Asian Development Bank, Google, and Microsoft on understanding how technology and Industry 4.0 could shape the future of work, and how to create multi-stakeholder approaches to prepare workers.

 - Economic development: Fraser has led work with a range of organisations include the Bill & Melinda Gates Foundation and the ASEAN Secretariat on topics such as accelerating digital financial inclusion and deepening connectivity (including infrastructure, people and digital flows).